 Just before we left for Ireland we had watched the film The Wind that Shakes the Barley.
 The movie takes place when the Black and Tans were wreaking havoc on the countryside.
 They responded to attacks from the newly formed IRA by burning houses, brutalizing the populace and engaging in all sorts of pillaging type activities.
 As I watched yet another barn burning in the film I said to Larissa, in a rare moment of clarity, “maybe ordering a Black and Tan in an Irish pub isn’t such a good idea,” so I forgot about it.

 But in a bit of good luck, on the flight over to Dublin I sat next to a talkative Irishman named Keith.
 Strike that, “talkative Irishman” is a bit redundant as I learned first-hand, for seven hours, about the legendary Irish gift for gab.
 Keith has what many would consider to be a dream job.
 He works for Guinness and is a quality assurance inspector.
 This means he travels around America inspecting pubs to make sure that Guinness is being poured properly.
-Yes folks, you can find a job where you get paid to drink beer.
+Yes folks, you can get paid to drink beer.

 I figured that someone who works for the largest brewery in Ireland could shed some light for me on the “Black and Tan” thing.
 Keith assured me that it was okay to order the drink in Ireland.
 He said that it referred more to a time period of Irish history and not the actual soldiers.
 I was a little skeptical but I was getting the info pretty close to the source, wasn’t I?

 So there we were a few days later in a remote town on the Irish west coast.
 As we walked the streets we even heard locals speaking Gaelic.
 (Which they call speaking Irish but that’s another story.)
-I had worked up a bit of a thirst searching for rainbows, leprechauns and all things Irish.
-We stepped into a pub filled with afternoon revelers watching an intense game of pool.
+I had worked up a bit of a thirst searching for rainbows, leprechauns and all things Irish so we entered a pub filled with afternoon revelers watching an intense game of pool.
 With Keith’s words in my ears I confidently ordered a Black & Tan.